Abercorn F.C.: History

 Abercorn F.C. was formed on 10 November 1877 with an initial membership of 200, a few months after St Mirren had been formed in the town, with their first game been played in December against the 79th Highland Reserve Volunteers, the match ending in a 1–1; Robert Fulton, the president of the club, recorded the first goal, and gate were receipts of £3.

 In June 1878 at a meeting at the Star Hotel in Paisley were the representatives from Abercorn, Arthurlie, Barrhead, Barrhead Rangers, Barrhead Thistle, Bridge of Weir, Caledonia (Thornliebank), Cartvale, Clydevale (Greenock), Glenkilloch, Johnstone Athletic, Jordanhill, Levern, Linwood, Pollok, Thornliebank, 17th R.R.V. and 23rd R.R.V..
 At the meeting these clubs became the founder members of Renfrewshire County Football Association and a cup was purchased a year later from Summerton Jewellers of Paisley.
 Abercorn would win the Renfrewshire County Cup on five occasions, the first time, in 1886, with a 3–0 victory over Port Glasgow Athletic at Cappielow Park; although Abercorn was the outsider, the Greenock locals were decidedly on the Abbies' side.

 In 1887–88, Abercorn reached semi-final of the Scottish Cup; in those days, the semi-finals were not at neutral venues, and the Abbies were drawn at home to Cambuslang.
 Munro gave Abercorn a half-time lead, but Cambuslang dominated the second half, Plenderleith levelling the tie.
 The replay was a disaster; Abercorn conceded a goal just on half-time to give Cambuslang a 2–1 lead, and collapsed in the second-half to a 10–1 defeat.
 They would repeat the achievement of reaching the cup semi-finals in each of their next two seasons.

 In 1890 the club became founder members of the Scottish Football League, alongside Cambuslang, Celtic, Cowlairs, Dumbarton, Heart of Midlothian, Rangers, Renton, Saint Mirren, Third Lanark and Vale of Leven.
 The club finished the inaugural season of the league in seventh place out of ten, but had the satisfaction of finishing ahead of St Mirren, who ended in eighth place.
-This success was short-lived, however, as when a Scottish Football League Division Two was created in 1893, Abercorn and Clyde, who had been voted out of Division One, became founder members.
+This success was short-lived, however, as when a Scottish Football League Division Two was created in 1893, Abercorn and Clyde were voted out of Division One because they had remained amateur clubs, and were instead forced to become founder members of the lower division; the club's refusal to turn professional would eventually drive the club out of existence.
 In 1895–96 the club won Division Two, earning promotion back to Division One after a ballot.
 However, they finished bottom of Division One the following season, and were relegated back to Division Two.